dolphin278/genetic/README.md

 ## Event model

-Genetic implements sofisticated event model so you can control how your optimization process works.
+Genetic implements sophisticated event model so you can control how your optimization process works.
 I will fill this chapter later.
 Meanwhile you could examine shipped sample - look in 'test/mytest.js' file.